isaacbernat/presentations/optimise/final.md

 - Summary, ratios and more at `timings.md`.

 ???
+## Specs and details on github
+- More complete details on the laptop specs and how I measured the time are available in a public github repository, along with the code.

+## Complexity esimation
+- But before I go on, one may wonder how I estimated times greater than years.
+I calculated the biggest N possible under 10 minutes and then I interpolated the result with the 3 previous biggest Ns.
+For example:
+    - N=100, t=1min;
+    - N=200, t=8min;
+    - N=400, t=64min;

+We could infer that N X 2 -> t X 8;.
+That would be a cubic complexity.
+It would be linear if N X 2 -> t X 2, but this case the relation is bigger than that.
+For each different version we calculate the progression and scale it up to N=2^20 and then 100k Ns

+PD: Yes, I know, one easy speedup would be getting a new laptop ;D

+## More details below
 - The laptop **specs** can be found in the **github url**.
 Just a **new laptop** would probably be a **good speedup** ;D.
 - Best of 5 runs (extra time is overhead from OS, etc).
 - 600s should be big enough to provide robust numbers and minimise the noise.
 - Small times have higher variablity non-dependent on algorithm.
 - We don't have billions of years to wait and get result, but we want to compare different algorithms that are much faster and can't use the same input.
 - Feel free to replicate the experiments.
 If on a different machine they may vary accordingly, but I think should be within the same order of magnitude? optimise time, vs memory, a specific shared resource, etc.